Raghavvram/notes/OS/memory/Temporal_&_Spatial_locality.md

 Temporal and spatial locality are key concepts in computer architecture, particularly in understanding how memory caches and TLBs (Translation Lookaside Buffers) improve system performance.
-Let me break them down for you:

 ### **1. Temporal Locality**
 - **Definition**: Temporal locality refers to the tendency for a program to access the same memory location repeatedly within a short period of time.
 - **Example**: If a variable or instruction is accessed, it is likely to be accessed again soon.
 For instance, loops in code often exhibit temporal locality because the same instructions are executed repeatedly.